mladenovic-13/delivery-app/README.md

 ---

-Through this admin panel you can control the current products, as well as change the status of the order (Preparing, On the way, Delivered)
+Through this admin panel, you can control the current products, as well as change the status of the order (Preparing, On the way, Delivered)

 ![Screenshot 2022-06-07 at 21.49.45.png](https://res.craft.do/user/full/9becb574-f036-dae3-8b23-ef86b3c4a5d4/983FA703-14BE-403A-97AA-9B70285EB023_2/pHccCpeufBc0RWumx5hEgOIPFBcqdiDNsvvnKxgncUsz/Screenshot%202022-06-07%20at%2021.49.45.png)